Silver148/Chip8-PS2-Emulator/README.md

 One limitation of the program is that the emulator can only run from a flash drive (mass0:); otherwise, it won't work because it won't be able to find the core.
 I might improve this soon :)

+This emulator was made by Juan Yaguaro(aka silver hacker)